ericgtkb/installable-streamlit-app/README.md

 # Installable Streamlit App
-An example of packaging streamlit app.
+An example of packaging a streamlit app.

 ## Project structure